What is Palliative Care?

 Quality of Life

 The goal of palliative care is to improve quality of life for patients and their families.
-Palliative care treats people suffering from serious and chronic illnesses such as cancer, stroke, HIV/AIDS, cardiac disease such as congestive heart failure (CHF), chronic obstructive pulmonary disease (COPD), kidney failure, Alzheimer’s, Parkinson’s and Amyotrophic Lateral Sclerosis (ALS) to name a few.
+Palliative care treats people suffering from serious and chronic illness, including, but not limited to:

-Palliative care focuses on physical symptoms such as shortness of breath, fatigue, pain, inability to move about freely, nausea, loss of appetite, difficulty sleeping and depression.
-This improves a patient’s ability to tolerate medical treatments and have the strength to carry on with daily life.
+Palliative care focuses on physical symptoms, improving a patient’s ability to tolerate medical treatments and have the strength to carry on with daily life.
+Those symptoms include:

 When is the Right Time?